eejlny/SGRACEx1/README.md

 To obtain performance profiling data use profiling = 1 in config.py.
 The model execution is shown as:

-Accelerator forward kernel n-layer time: 1.81174ms
+Accelerator forward kernel n-layer time: ~1.6 ms (end-to-end performance with 2 GCN layers and 1 Linear layer)

 This represents the execution time of the model in hardware from inputs to final classification.
-The other times refer to python execution time that are not hardware accelerated.
+The other times reported refer to python execution time that are not hardware accelerated.

+Higher performance is possible with multithreaded configurations with up to 4 threads possible in Zynq device.
+The design is compatible with Versal/Alveo boards alghough further optimization work will be needed.
+A compiler is also under development to easy target other more complex models such as graph-transformers etc to the accelerator.

+Contact as if you want to know more and explore possible collaborations.